-Jumolhari trek in Bhutan is the most enchanting adventure trek in the Himalaya.
+Jumolhari Trek in Bhutan is the most enchanting adventure trek in the Himalayas.
 After an acclimatization hike to Tiger’s Nest Monastery, you will start the trek from the historic Drugyel Dzong ruins.
 The first three days of this trek follow the Pachhu or Paro river valley to Jangothang base camp from where you will have a stunning view of 7315m Mount Jumolhari, the second-highest unclimbed peak in the world.
 You will have a day of acclimatization here in preparation for the next few days.
 Day will be engaged in exploring nearby ridges and optionally to a twin lakes.